-Meat Puppets Come Galloping Out Of A Stable With 'Warranty'
+Meat Puppets Come Galloping Out Of The Stable With 'Warranty'

 "We started to make the record with Cris [Kirkwood], Elmo Kirkwood, Ron [Stabinsky] and Shandon [Sahm]," Kirkwood says.
 "Shandon decided to move to Amsterdam mid-production, so I asked Derrick if he'd like to step in and he said yes.
 We had a great time playing at the Hall of Fame induction show a few months prior and so it seemed like it was in the cards.
 It was, and Derrick is back on the traps in the five-piece power trio.
 We are exultant!"

 Save for a cover of Don Gibson's "Sea of Heartbreak," Dusty Notes collects nine new songs.
-"Warranty," the album's lead sing, comes galloping out of a stable with the Meat Puppets' classic acoustic based, country-turned-psychedelic gonzo trip signature sound.
+"Warranty," the album's lead song, comes galloping out of the stable with the Meat Puppets' classic acoustic-based, country-turned-psychedelic gonzo trip signature sound.
 Curt's vocals are as warm as ever, and the wailing, echoing, and searing guitar that's is featured throughout gives the song a Marty Robbins-meets-Hendrix lift.

 The Meat Puppets will be touring in the U.S. in 2019.